asyaharoyan/inspira/README.md

 ## Bugs Fixed

-On the NavBar the image for the Avatar does not appear Used class instead of className - fixed
+On the NavBar the image for the Avatar does not appear -

+Used class instead of className - fixed

+Choosing date does not fork in create post form - fixed.
+The proble was that i was updating formData, needed to update postData.

-Can not let the picture to be the same in post edit form - not fixed Can not change the profile page - fixed
+Can not let the picture to be the same in post edit form -

+Can not change the profile page - fixed

+It logs in after refreshing the page -

+Chosen profile does not show in profile page

+When delete the post it redirects to edit form

 ![Deployment 6](/src/assets/readme_images/inspira-test1.png)